bebill88/GMU-ABM-RDTE/README.md

 - Digital Engineering Integration
   - Leverage MBSE/digital-twin metrics across the pipeline to reduce legal/contracting friction and shorten test cycles when maturity is high.

+- Live Browser UI clarity
+  - Rename the Mesa UI sliders/inputs so they describe their function (agent cohorts, funding levels, governance regime, shock timing, random seed) and are easy to scan for broader audiences.
+  - Consider adding inline helper text or hover tips describing what each control adjusts so visitors can explore without diving into the code first.

 - Validation and CI
   - Add unit tests for gate math, penalties, stage/test failure handling, and CLI `--events`/`--no-events` toggles; add CSV schema validation for labs/RDT&E.
   - Wire a GitHub Actions workflow to run those tests plus a quick smoke run (e.g., `python -m src.run_experiment --scenario adaptive --runs 1 --steps 50`) so regressions surface before pushing.